Sunilkumarchoudari/Django-web-project/README.md

-# howitworksweb
+# howitworksweb based on cnn
 Django web project

+Save the text as Requirements.txt

 ####################

-pip3 freeze requirements.txt
+Run the command : pip3 freeze requirements.txt
 ---------------------------